stan-dev/posteriordb/README.md

 # A Posterior Database (PDB) for Bayesian Inference

 This repository contains data and models to produce posteriors based on different probabilistic programming languages (PPL).
-Currently the focus is Stan, but it should be possible to use it with other frameworks as well.
+Currently, the focus is Stan, but it should be possible to use it with other frameworks as well.

 ## Purpose of the PDB